ModeS7/AIS4900_master/docs/experiment_results_3d.md

 17. **Dual mode works well, triple mode is harder**: exp1v2_1 (dual + joint norm) achieves FID 24.30 at 128x128 — excellent for multi-modality.
 Triple mode (exp1v3, FID 65.37) is significantly worse.
 Joint normalization helps dual but not triple.

 18. **WDM overfits beyond 500 epochs**: exp26_1 (WDM 1000ep, FID 77.28) is worse than exp19_2 (WDM 500ep, FID 67.32).
 WDM was already converged at 500 epochs and degrades with longer training.

+19. **Synthetic data alone underperforms real data for downstream segmentation**: 105 synthetic volumes produce 19% lower Dice than 105 real volumes (0.153 vs 0.188).
+The gap is primarily in recall (-29%) — synthetic textures lack fine detail needed to learn tumor detection.
+ImageNet vs RadImageNet step optimization makes minimal downstream difference.

+20. **MSE-smoothing is fundamental, not fixable by loss tuning**: Diffusion reverse process acts as a Wiener low-pass filter (proven by spectral analysis across 64 papers).
+Fine-tuning with FFL/LPIPS provides marginal improvements.
+A separate restoration stage is the principled solution.

+21. **PostHocEMA requires careful sigma_rel selection**: Training with `[0.05, 0.28]` produces far-apart gammas (16.97, 0.17) that make synthesis interpolation numerically unstable.
+The Karras EDM2 paper uses `[0.05, 0.10]` (gammas 16.97, 6.94).
+With wrong sigma_rels, raw model beats all EMA variants.

+22. **PostHocEMA had a critical `.model` vs `.ema_model` bug**: The `ema_pytorch` library's `KarrasEMA.model` returns the online (original) model, not the EMA copy.
+Training-time validation for all PostHocEMA experiments was evaluating the raw model, not EMA.
+Fixed April 2026.